hrzhao76/AthenaTriton/book/example-GNN4ITk.md

 ```

 3. Compile the relevant packages.
-Create a file named as `package_filters.txt` with the following content:
+Create a file named `package_filters.txt` with the following content:
 ```
 + InnerDetector/InDetGNNTracking
 + Control/AthOnnx/AthOnnxInterfaces